 - Your baby's health.
 Signs of fetal distress or

-when your cervix is well effaced and dilated, medicine to slow labor is less likely to be
+when your cervix is well effaced and dilated, medicine to slow labor is less likely to work.

 contractions continue and your cervix changes (opens and thins).
 If your cervix doesn't change, or if your contractions stop or

 slow down, you may be sent home.

 If your cervix changes, you will be admitted to the labor and